Earvin Cabalquinto

 Dr Earvin Charles B. Cabalquinto is an Australian Research Council DECRA Research Fellow and Senior Lecturer in the School of Media, Film and Journalism at Monash University.
 He is also an Honorary Visiting Fellow (2023 - 2026) in the Humanities Research Centre at the Australian National University.
 He is also a Research Associate of the Centre of Excellence in Research on Ageing and Care (CoE AgeCare) at the University of Jyväskylä in Finland.

 He is an affiliate member of the Monash Migration and Inclusion Centre.
-He is also the co-convenor of the Migration and Mobilities Research Network (MMRN).
+He is a co-convenor of the Migration and Mobilities Research Network (MMRN).
+He is also a Research Associate in the Emerging Technologies Research Lab.

 He has held leadership roles across various scholarly organisations.
 He sits in the editorial board of a peer-reviewed and international academic journals, including the International Journal of Cultural Studies, Convergence, and the Journal of Global Ageing.
 He was the Book Review Editor (2023-2025) of Mobile Media & Communication.